 How Much Compensation Can I Claim For A Back Injury?

-How much compensation you can claim for a back injury at work varies on a case by case basis.
+How much compensation for a back injury at work you might receive varies on a case by case basis.

 There are many factors to consider when making a claim for compensation which include: How will the injury affect you for the rest of your life, did you lose money due to not being able to work, has it affected any activities outside of work and has it affected your ability to continue in the same job?
-As there is so much to consider we won’t estimate an amount until we’ve fully assessed your case.
+As there is so much to consider when calculating back injury at work compensation we won’t be able to provide a good estimation without knowing all of the details.
+However, the table below provides levels of compensation that might be claimed for a back injury at work based on previous compensation payouts.

 |Part of Body||Severity of Back Injury||Back Injury Compensation Amounts||Comments|